Accessibility statement for the Met Office iOS mobile application

 How accessible this mobile application is

 We know some parts of this mobile application are not fully accessible:

-- Our rainfall and surface pressure maps do not have a text alternative.
-They also cannot be used in landscape orientation on smaller devices such as phones, because functionality is lost when the viewing area of the map is reduced.
+- Our rainfall, cloud and surface pressure maps do not have a text alternative.
 We recommend using the location search to find a place where you can get the forecast for that location.
-Alternatively, you can call our 24 hour helpline for the latest forecast information.
+Alternatively, you can call our 24 hour helpline on 0370 900 0100 for the latest forecast information.